mozerpol/NotesFromLearning/STM32_Arm_Programming_book/README.md

 3. Set PA5 (LD2) as output. <br/>
 The GPIOx_MODER register sets the direction for GPIOx.
-Base address for GPIOA_MODER is 0x40020000.
+Base address for GPIOx_MODER for GPIOA is 0x40020000.
 Offset for GPIOA is 0x00.
 Pin PA5 corresponds for bits no. 10 and 11 in GPIOA_MODER.

 | ![Image](https://github.com/user-attachments/assets/7270e44a-f635-4219-83e4-70ec775c3964) |
 |:--:|